 Please note that you can only find themes with AI once in any project.
 We’ve restricted this to make sure no duplicate themes get created.
 We recommend you use this feature after you’ve gathered enough data in your project.
 However, you can always manually add more themes at any point.

-Adding notes to themes
+Add notes to themes

 Use any of the following methods to add notes to your themes.
 Only users on Enterprise plans will have access to the “Find notes with AI” feature.